markstringer-dti/markstringer-dti.github.io/dti.md

 What the kids did seem to need help with was putting the bits of evidence that they found into some kind of structure that worked like a persuasive argument.

-So we found that out about the residents of this particular swamp - through doing direct research with them.
+So, we found that out about the residents of this particular swamp - through doing direct research with them.
 They didn't need any help understanding logic at all.
 What they needed help and support with was gathering evidence and putting it in a structure that sounded like a persuasive argument.

 But when we started to do this research in real schools, we found out about some other people who didn't live in the swamp.
 Even so, they really cared about what happened in it - the government.
 At the time when we did this research, the government insisted that all the schools in England follow a "National Curriculum."
-This meant that pretty much every lesson that the kids did had to be designed to be satisfying some specific learning requirements.
+Pretty much every lesson that the kids did had to show that it satisfied a specific learning requirement.

 We realised something after these early sessions.
 We needed to design our future research sessions so that they directly addressed something mentioned on the curriculum.
-And we needed to make it obvious to the teachers that that was what we doing.
-This made it much easier for the teachers to support us.
+And we needed to make it obvious to the teachers that that was what we were doing.
+Why?
+Because the teachers were also swamp residents.
+If we did this, it made it much easier for the teachers to support us.
+We made their lives just a little bit easier.

-Fortunately we had an ex-teacher on our team.
-So we could craft our research sessions so that they also made sense as lessons.
+Fortunately, we had an ex-teacher on our team.
+So, we could craft our research sessions so that they also made sense as curriculum focused lessons.

 We can discover that there are people who live far beyond the swamp who never-the-less have opinions about the swamp.
 We can do that by doing user research.
-And we've already talked about having people jump out from behind trees.
+And we've already talked about how we find people who jump out from behind trees.
 We do that by developing working software and putting it in the hands of users.

-Here are some examples of those people from other projects that I've worked on.
+Here are some examples from other projects that I've worked on.
 These are situations where it turned out that people who live far beyond the swamp still cared about what happened in the swamp.

-This was quite possibly the coolest project that I've every worked on.
+This was quite possibly the coolest project that I've ever worked on.
 One of the guys who worked on the project was the ex-husband of a super model.

 I was working with a startup in a disgusting warehouse in Shoreditch in London (very cool).
 The aim of the project was to develop a website.
 A website that would allow customers of a bank (not cool) to upload the photographs.
 Pictures that they'd taken in response to a challenge set by a famous fashion photographer.
 This was before flickr.
 It seemed new and exciting.

 We didn't do any user research.
 We didn't try to put the working software in the hands of users.
 We struggled with the technology - this was around 2004.
 We agonised over what the user interface should look like and we finally got something to work.

-But then we find out that any suppliers who worked for the bank had to be approved by the authorities that regulated the conduct of banks.
+But then some people jumped out from behind some trees.
+We found out that any suppliers who worked for the bank had to be approved by the authorities that regulated the conduct of banks.
+I mean who would have thought?
 Getting approved by these financial authorities was a big deal and it could take years.
 That was the end of the project.

-I was working with possibly the second coolest company I've ever worked with.
+I was working with, possibly, the second coolest company I've ever worked with.
 I am seeing a pattern, here.
 I did not see this pattern before I just started writing this.
 This company was cool, successful, highly regarded in one business - mobile phone networks.
 So it wondered if it could be the same in another area - personal loans.
 Yes, that was the project.
 Making personal loans cool.
-Again, this team had done a lot of work to develop a person loan website.
+Again, this team had done a lot of work to develop a personal loan website.
 Then somebody pointed out something awkward.
-Actually it was a potential customer in a business meeting.
+Actually, it was a potential business partner, in a business meeting.
 They pointed out that they needed to be regulated by the very same financial authorities that had caused problems in the previous project.
 Yes, the one that I just talked about.

 You may lift your eyebrows the full quarter inch at a company that didn't talk to regulators before starting up in the money lending business.
 You can also see that research with users and mapping of stakeholders would make something really important very clear.
 There were people who lived miles from the "swamp" who cared what went on in there.
 And if these people weren't happy, the project would die.